Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Conclusion

 \section{Conclusion}

-In this paper, we provided detailed explanations of each component in the TPE algorithm and showed how we should determine each control parameter.
-Roughly speaking, the control parameter settings should be changed depending on how much noise objective functions have and the bandwidth selection algorithm is especially important to be carefully tuned due to the variation of the intrinsic cardinality.
-Despite that, we also provided the default recommended setting as a conclusion and we compared our recommended version of TPE with various baseline methods in the last experiment.
-The results demonstrated that our TPE could perform much better than the existing TPE-related packages such as Hyperopt and Optuna and potentially outperform the state-of-the-art BO methods with much fewer computational requirements.
-As we focused on the single-objective optimization setting, we did not discuss settings such as multi-objective, constrained, multi-fidelity, and batch optimization and the investigation of these settings would be our future works.
+This paper provided detailed explanations of each component in the TPE algorithm and showed how we should determine each control parameter.
+Roughly speaking, the control parameter settings should be changed depending on how much noise objective functions have.
+Accounting for the noise level is especially important for the bandwidth selection algorithm owing to the intrinsic cardinality.
+Despite that, we provided a recommended default setting as a conclusion and compared our recommended version of TPE with various baseline methods on diverse problems.
+The results demonstrated that our TPE performs much better than the existing TPE-related packages such as Hyperopt and Optuna, and potentially outperforms the state-of-the-art BO methods with much shorter computational overhead.
+As this paper focused on the single-objective optimization setting, we did not discuss settings such as multi-objective, constrained, multi-fidelity, and batch optimization, and the investigation of these settings would be our future work.

 \ifappendix